chrisant996/clink/docs/clink.md

 Command | Key | Description
 -|:-:|-
 `complete` | <kbd>Tab</kbd> | Attempt to perform completion on the text before point.
 `possible-completions` | <kbd>Alt</kbd>-<kbd>=</kbd> | List the possible completions of the text before point.
-When displaying completions, Readline sets the number of columns used for display to the value of [`completion-display-width`](#configcompletiondisplaywidth), the value of the environment variable `%COLUMNS%`, or the screen width, in that order.
+When displaying completions, Readline sets the number of columns used for display to the value of <code><a href="#configcompletiondisplaywidth">completion-display-width</a></code>, the value of the environment variable `%COLUMNS%`, or the screen width, in that order.
 `insert-completions` | <kbd>Alt</kbd>-<kbd>*</kbd> | Insert all completions of the text before point that would have been generated by `possible-completions`.
 `menu-complete` | | Similar to `complete`, but replaces the word to be completed with a single match from the list of possible completions.
 Repeated execution of `menu-complete` steps through the list of possible completions, inserting each match in turn.
-At the end of the list of completions, the bell is rung (subject to the setting of [`bell-style`](#configbellstyle)) and the original text is restored.
+At the end of the list of completions, the bell is rung (subject to the setting of <code><a href="#configbellstyle">bell-style</a></code>) and the original text is restored.
 An argument of _n_ moves _n_ positions forward in the list of matches; a negative argument may be used to move backward through the list.
 This command is intended to be bound to <kbd>TAB</kbd>, but is unbound by default.
 `menu-complete-backward` | | Identical to `menu-complete`, but moves backward through the list of possible completions, as if `menu-complete` had been given a negative argument.
-`old-menu-complete` | | Similar to `menu-complete` but isn't limited by [`completion-query-items`](#configcompletionqueryitems) and doesn't include the common prefix of the possible completions.
+`old-menu-complete` | | Similar to `menu-complete` but isn't limited by <code><a href="#configcompletionqueryitems">completion-query-items</a></code> and doesn't include the common prefix of the possible completions.
 This behaves like the default completion in cmd.exe on Windows.
 `delete-char-or-list` | | Deletes the character under the cursor if not at the beginning or end of the line (like `delete-char`).
 If at the end of the line, behaves identically to `possible-completions`.
 This command is unbound by default.

 ### Keyboard Macros